Workflow-Manager-admin/edumentor-ai-38955-fcc175d6/edumentor_ai_frontend/README.md

-# Lightweight React Template for KAVIA
+# MapMyPrep

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+This project provides a minimal React template with a clean, modern UI and minimal dependencies, rebranded as **MapMyPrep**.

 ## Features